Methylene Blue in Cancer Treatment

 Methylene blue, a centuries-old medicine dye, has recently gained interest for its potential role in cancer treatment.
 Originally known for treating infections and certain neurological conditions, researchers are now exploring its ability to target cancer cells.
 Some studies suggest that methylene blue may disrupt cancer cell metabolism, making it harder for tumors to grow and survive.
 It has also shown promise in enhancing the effects of radiation and chemotherapy.

-Despite these intriguing possibilities, research on methylene blue and cancer is still in its early stages.
+Despite these intriguing possibilities, research on methylene blue in cancer treatment is still in its early stages.
 Most studies have been conducted in laboratories or on animals, meaning its safety and effectiveness for human cancer patients remain unproven.

 There are also concerns about side effects, including interactions with other medications and possible toxicity at high doses.